-We believe our approach to treating DEB with KB103, which has not yet been approved by either the FDA, or the European Medicine Agency ("EMA"), is novel.
+We believe our approach to treating DEB with KB103, is novel.
 The current standard of care for DEB patients is limited to palliative measures that seek to provide relief from some of the symptoms of DEB but do not meaningfully impact disease outcomes.
 Other known efforts to develop DEB treatments are employing autologous approaches to creating therapeutic products.
 Autologous treatments use a patient's own tissues and cells to manufacture an individualized therapy.
-Such therapies are expensive, invasive and time consuming to use, and require highly sophisticated medical teams and procedures.
-In contrast, KB103 is designed to be an off-the-shelf treatment for DEB that can be applied as needed, either intra-dermally or topically to a patient's skin, .
-Unlike the current standard of care, KB103 seeks to treat DEB at the molecular level through gene therapy, and is intended to be a non-invasive treatment that can be used without requiring hospitalization or individually customized treatment.
+Such therapies tend to be expensive, invasive and time consuming to use, and require highly sophisticated medical teams and procedures.
+In contrast, KB103 is designed to be an off-the-shelf treatment for DEB that can be applied as needed, topically to a patient's skin.
+Unlike the current standard of care, KB103 seeks to treat DEB at the molecular level through gene therapy and is intended to be a non-invasive treatment that can be used without requiring hospitalization or individually customized treatment.